Solar Inverters Explained

 a) String Inverters

-This is the most common type of inverter for residential use.
-All the solar inverters above (apart from Enphase) are string inverters.
-On a residential solar power system you generally have one per installation.
-It is called a string inverter because you connect strings of solar panels to it.
-These are wall-mounted, usually close to your meter box – but depending on the installation scenario it may be some distance away.
+This is the most common type for residential use.
+All the solar panel inverters shown above (apart from Enphase) are string inverters.
+Called a string inverter because you connect strings of solar panels to it.
+Installed on the wall, usually close to your meter box.

 b) Central Inverters